dotkernel/api-documentation/docs/book/v7/introduction/file-structure.md

 **Q: What is the difference between `config` and `config/autoload`?**

 A: `config` holds application-level wiring — the container, the pipeline, the config aggregator.
-`config/autoload` holds per-service configuration, split into committed `*.global.php` files and uncommitted local ones.
+`config/autoload` holds per-service configuration, split into committed `*.global.php` files and uncommitted local ones shipped via their distributable equivalents.

 **Q: Where are the database migrations and fixtures?**